Bronze: Properties

+The melting point of bronze is about 950 °C but varies depending on the ratio of the alloy components.
+Bronze is usually nonmagnetic, but certain alloys containing iron or nickel may have magnetic properties.
+Bronze typically oxidizes only superficially; once a copper oxide (eventually becoming copper carbonate) layer is formed, the underlying metal is protected from further corrosion.
+This can be seen on statues from the Hellenistic period.
+If copper chlorides are formed, a corrosion-mode called "bronze disease" will eventually destroy it completely.

 Uses

 Bronze, or bronze-like alloys and mixtures, were used for coins over a longer period.
 Bronze was especially suitable for use in boat and ship fittings prior to the wide employment of stainless steel owing to its combination of toughness and resistance to salt water corrosion.
 Bronze is still commonly used in ship propellers and submerged bearings.
 In the 20th century, silicon was introduced as the primary alloying element, creating an alloy with wide application in industry and the major form used in contemporary statuary.
 Sculptors may prefer silicon bronze because of the ready availability of silicon bronze brazing rod, which allows color-matched repair of defects in castings.
-Aluminum is also used for the structural metal aluminum bronze.
+Aluminium is also used for the structural metal aluminium bronze.

+Unlike steel, bronze struck against a hard surface will not generate sparks, so it (along with beryllium copper) is used to make hammers, mallets, wrenches and other durable tools to be used in explosive atmospheres or in the presence of flammable vapors.
+Bronze is used to make bronze wool for woodworking applications where steel wool would discolor oak.
+Phosphor bronze is used for ships' propellers, musical instruments, and electrical contacts.

 Bronze parts are tough and typically used for bearings, clips, electrical connectors and springs.
 Bronze also has low friction against dissimilar metals, making it important for cannons prior to modern tolerancing, where iron cannonballs would otherwise stick in the barrel.
-It is still widely used today for springs, bearings, bushings, automobile transmission pilot bearings, and similar fittings, and is particularly common in the bearings of small electric motors.
-Phosphor bronze is particularly suited to precision-grade bearings and springs.
-It is also used in guitar and piano strings.

-Unlike steel, bronze struck against a hard surface will not generate sparks, so it (along with beryllium copper) is used to make hammers, mallets, wrenches and other durable tools to be used in explosive atmospheres or in the presence of flammable vapors.
-Bronze is used to make bronze wool for woodworking applications where steel wool would discolor oak.